crandmck/c2pa-conformance-tool/TEST_CERTIFICATES.md

 }
 EOF

-# 3. Sign an image
+# 3. Sign an image (use the .pem from the extracted ZIP)
 c2pa input.jpg \
   --manifest manifest.json \
-  --signer-path c2pa-test-signing-bundle.pem \
+  --signer-path /path/to/extracted-signing-bundle.pem \
   --output output.jpg

 # 4. Upload output.jpg to the C2PA Verify tool with test mode enabled